armijnhemel/crawler_for_discogs/README.md

 * `estimated_weight`
 * `videos`
+* `thumbnail_url` (in various fields)

-The JSON is then sorted, written to a file and added to a Git repository.
+The JSON is then sorted, written to a file and added to a Git repository if the (cleaned up) contents have changed, or if the release is new.

 Processing scripts could then take the data in the Git repository and process the data.
 Some potential uses: